adamgilroy22/adamgilroy22/README.md

 ## Let's Connect

-I'm actively seeking a junior position to contribute my skills and knowledge to a forward-thinking team and kick-start my tech career.
-If you have insights or job opportunities, please feel free to get in touch.
-I'm open to discussing potential roles, networking, and learning from the GitHub community.
+I'm always seeking to broaden my knowledge when it comes to all things tech, particularly when it comes to software development and programming.
+If you have insights or opportunities, please feel free to get in touch.
+I'm open to discussing potential roles, projects, networking, and learning from the GitHub community.

 ## Get in Touch